dotnet/docs/docs/framework/app-domains/how-to-install-an-assembly-into-the-gac.md

 In this command, *\<assembly name>* is the name of the assembly to install in the global assembly cache.

-If *gacutil.exe* isn't in your system path, use the [Developer Command Prompt for Visual Studio](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs).
+If *gacutil.exe* isn't in your system path, use the [Developer Command Prompt for VS *\<version>*](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs).

 The following example installs an assembly with the file name *hello.dll* into the global assembly cache.